Break them up? 5 ways Congress is trying to rein in Big Tech

 The legislation would bar the four companies from owning a dominant platform at the same time they own another line of business if having both creates a conflict of interest.

 That means they could be forced to sell off businesses in which their market dominance enables them to favor their own services or squash competitors.
+Because the tech giants often operate both as a platform and as a competitor on the platform, industry critics say, there’s a built-in conflict.

 This is “the big enchilada” of the legislative package, is how a friendly Republican lawmaker put it.
 A Democrat, Rep. Zoe Lofgren, whose California district sits in Silicon Valley, opposed the bill.
 “It would take a grenade and just roll it into the tech economy and blow it up,” she said.